 Encourage greater cooperation at the international level among all stakeholders in ensuring security in the use of ICTs.

-Promote development of international legal frameworks for cooperation, focused on the elaboration of norms and principles that balance measures for greater security and protection against cybercrime with the protection of basic human right of freedom of expression, as well as the right of access to communication.
+Promote development of international frameworks for cooperation, focused on the elaboration of norms and principles that balance measures for greater security and protection against cybercrime with the protection of basic human right of freedom of expression, as well as the right of access to communication.

 Support greater development of international standards for security; encourage adoption of and adherence to such standards by the industry and by users.
 Assist developing and least developed countries to participate in global standards development bodies and processes.